On March 1, 2009, in a rare South Georgia sleet and snowstorm, DCFHR

 Georgia and committed ourselves to using our farm to help horses.

 A group of horse lovers joined together to create Dancing Cloud Farm

 Horse Rescue, Inc. We are funded totally by donations of feed,

 hay, and finances.

-Cloud Farm Horse Rescue, Inc., began, FORTY-SEVEN horses have come
+Cloud Farm Horse Rescue, Inc., began, over 200 horses have come

 Requirements for adoption: Please read the information

 "The basics on adopting a rescued horse